simeononsecurity/simeononsecurity.ch/content/red-team-course/foundations-windows-internals-and-authentication/index.en.md

 4. Where do domain hashes live versus local hashes?

 Answer from memory first.
 The explanations are in the Answer Key at the end.

 ______

+## Why Windows Internals Matter

+Authentication artifacts explain what a token proves and what a password exchange exposes.
+Legacy NTLM habits still work in some environments, but modern policy favors Kerberos, credential isolation, and multifactor authentication.
+Security logs, token inspection, and a disposable VM demonstrate the distinction without collecting real credentials. **Stop when the exercise reaches a real user secret.**

+______